basileMarchand/basictools-frozen/docs/ParaViewAndOthersExternalTools.rst

 ###################
 MeshIO is a library capable of reading and writing to various mesh file formats.

-If you have a working MeshIO installation, you can set the module :py:mod:`BasicTools.Containers.MeshIOBridge` to convert meshes back and forth BasicTools meshes.
+If you have a working MeshIO installation, you can set the module :py:mod:`BasicTools.Bridges.MeshIOBridge` to convert meshes back and forth BasicTools meshes.
 MeshIO offer some reading and writing capabilities.
-More information in :py:mod:`BasicTools.Containers.MeshIOBridge`.
+More information in :py:mod:`BasicTools.Bridges.MeshIOBridge`.

 PyVista [#pyvista]_
 ###################
-If you have a working PyVista installation, you can set the module :py:mod:`BasicTools.Containers.PyVistaBridge` to convert meshes back and forth BasicTools meshes.
+If you have a working PyVista installation, you can set the module :py:mod:`BasicTools.Bridges.PyVistaBridge` to convert meshes back and forth BasicTools meshes.

 PyVista offer a very simple interface for the visualisation of 3D meshes.
-More information in BasicTools.Containers.PyVistaBridge
+More information in BasicTools.Bridges.PyVistaBridge

 .. rubric:: Footnotes